1958 French Polynesian constitutional referendum: Results

 The result saw 64% of voters vote in favour of the constitution.
 However, Pacific Islands Monthly noted that it was thought by some that 'no' would have won had the RDPT been allowed to campaign properly.

 Aftermath

-Following the referendum, there was civil unrest in Tahiti, with RDPT supporters starting fires with molotov cocktails on 10–11 October.
+Following the referendum, there was civil unrest in the island of Tahiti, with RDPT supporters starting fires with molotov cocktails on 10–11 October.
 As a result of the violence, RDPT leader Pouvanaa a Oopa and 22 supporters were arrested.
 Oopa was subsequently convicted of arson and exiled to France.
+The conviction was quashed by the Court of Revision in 2018 after new evidence showed that French police had fabricated evidence or extracted it by threats of violence, and that the Governor had reported Pouvanaa's arrest before the fires had even been set.